 SEE AZ Local Trip Reviews on TripAdvisor

-Without a doubt, Hanoi Old Quarter is the most busiest hub in the city.
-In fact, no tourist coming here without visiting Hanoi Old Quarter.
-Since it’s the center of city, it’s easy to go everywhere from here.
+Without a doubt, Hanoi Old Quarter is the busiest hub in the city.
+In fact, no tourist coming here without visiting the Hanoi Old Quarter.
+Since it’s the center of the city, it’s easy to go everywhere from here.

 Here you can find small streets with many street vendors, selling food and souvenirs on the street.
 The streets are packed with scooters, bicycles, and cars.
 It is a truly a local experience that will give you an idea what it is like to live in Hanoi.
 Here you can try some tasty street food as well.